DarkblowPB/darkblowV42_Website/readme.rst

 	- Released
 	- Complex Validation Added To Create Hardest Web Security
-	- Logger System For Detect All Action In Moderator Panel (Deprecated & Under The Construction)
+	- Logger System For Detect All Action In Moderator Panel (Deprecated & Under The Reconstruction)

 New Update V1.2: